Computer-Deconstruction-Lab/Software_Development_using_AI/README.md

 If you have questions check the links on each slide

+LINUX:

+See the claude_code_docker_ubuntu_prerequistes.pdf

+This should work for any Debian based version of Linux.
+If you get error messages in starting claude make sure that there is only one claude docke; delete the others and restart the docker.
+If you are using a non-Debian based version, post on the cdl groups.io site and the instructors will try to help.

 If you still have any issues, come to the first class early and the instructors will help you

+The dates of the class are:

 # Schedule: